What Should You Bring to a Newborn Photo Session? | Palo Alto & Bay Area Newborn Photography Guide

 Bring:

-Young children usually participate at the beginning, then take a break.
+Most sessions photograph siblings at the beginning, then allow them to take a break.

 What You Really Need (Simplified)

-If everything feels like too much, here’s the simplest version:
+If everything feels overwhelming, here’s the simple version:

 👉 baby fed